gregr/ina/nscheme/lib/nscheme/README.md

     * `(describe* (id*) kvs)`
     * e.g., (describe var ((set! #f))) to hide the capability to set! a variable
   * @definitions-run to force accmulated actions to run, and reset defined names
+    * for staging support, defstate needs a continuation stack

 * extended syntax:
   * case-lambda, case-let, quasiquote